okfde/old.okfn.de/blog/_posts/2013/2013-08-05-open-knowledge-foundation-deutschland-meets-code-for-america.markdown

   title: Code for All Team
 layout: post
 tags:
-- Anwendungen
-- Apps
 - Code for All
-- offene Daten
+- Offene Daten
-- offenes Wissen
+- Offenes Wissen
 - Code for America
-- Programm
-- Stipendiat
-- Stipendien
 title: Code for All – Open Knowledge Foundation Deutschland meets Code for America
 type: post
 ---